yusing/godoxy-wiki/src/Access-Control.md

         negative: true
         values:
           - foo=bar # when key "foo" is present and value is `bar`
-          - baz # when key "bar" is present
+          - baz # when key "baz" is present
       cidr:
         values:
           - 192.168.10.0/24